learn-co-students/whiteboard-challenge-move-zeroes-and-two-s-whiteboard-challenge-move-zeroes-and-two-sum-1551989028/README.md

-# web-week-2-cs-problem

-For the next 30 minutes take turns with the person sitting next to you whiteboarding out solutions to the two following problems.
-Try to only use Ruby documentation as an outside resource.

 ## Problem1

 "Given an array of numbers, write the method `move_zeroes()` method to move all 0's to the end of it while maintaining the relative order of the non-zero elements.